What is SQL Data Sync for Azure?

 Not directly.
 You can sync between SQL Server databases indirectly, however, by creating a Hub database in Azure, and then adding the on-premises databases to the sync group.

-Can I use Data Sync to sync between databases in SQL Database that belong to different subscriptions
+Can I configure Data Sync to sync between databases in Azure SQL Database that belong to different subscriptions

 - Otherwise, you have to use PowerShell to add the sync members.

-Can I use Data Sync to sync between databases in SQL Database that belong to different clouds (like Azure Public Cloud and Azure China 21Vianet)
+Can I set up Data Sync to sync between databases in SQL Database that belong to different clouds (like Azure Public Cloud and Azure China 21Vianet)

 Yes.
-You can sync between databases that belong to different clouds.
+You can set up sync between databases that belong to different clouds.
 You have to use PowerShell to add the sync members that belong to the different subscriptions.

 Can I use Data Sync to seed data from my production database to an empty database, and then sync them